 Item 9 addresses manually-operated horizontal sliding doors, and limits their use to doors serving an area with a calculated occupant load of 10 people or less, in any occupancy with the exception of high hazard occupancies.
 Many of the requirements for manually-operated sliding doors are the same as those for swinging doors, but it’s important to know where they differ:

-Opening Force – Opening force for manually-operated sliding and folding doors is limited to 5 pounds of opening force, maximum.
+Opening Force – According to the accessibility standards, opening force for manually-operated sliding and folding doors is limited to 5 pounds of opening force, maximum.
 This limitation does not include the force required to release the lock or latch.

 Clear Opening Width – The minimum allowable clear opening width for a sliding or folding door that is part of an accessible route is 32 inches.
 Projecting hardware that prevents the door from sliding completely open will affect the clear opening width.